+Figure 2900.
+Map showing the location of the aerial reconnaissance sites.

 Customized geomorphologic protocols are being developed and systematically incorporated into assessment efforts by the State of Illinois (White et al., 2005).
-Condition of channels of Senachwine Creek mainstem, Little Senachwine Creek, Deer Creek, and Hallock Creek were assessed using channel geomorphic protocols (Kuhnle and Simon, 2000) and habitat condition protocols (Barbour et al., 1999).
+Condition of channels of Tenmile Creek mainstem, Spring Creek, Spring Creek tributary S4, and Wolf Creek were assessed using channel geomorphic protocols (Kuhnle and Simon, 2000) and habitat condition protocols (Barbour et al., 1999).
 Both geomorphology and habitat protocols include determination of channel evolution stage, categorization of channel stability, and characterization of current physical habitat conditions in channel and near-channel environments.
 These rapid watershed assessment protocols were performed to give a general overview of the state of erosion and deposition and condition of habitat in the watershed.
 Details of the general assessment framework are provided (White et al., 2005; White and Keefer, 2005).
 Details on field use of the geomorphologic and habitat protocols also are provided, and Keefer (2006) provides further details on the general use.
 Geomorphology and habitat protocol data were collected from stream channel segments across a large portion of the watershed (Figure 18).
 Several geomorphic assessment approaches were adapted and streamlined for use in Illinois streams based on geomorphic studies in the United States and applicable to the Midwest (Keefer, 2006).

 Channel evolution models (CEMs) are useful for assessing the present and predicting future watershed conditions after a major channel disturbance (Simon and Hupp, 1986; USACE, 1990; Federal Interagency Working Group, 1998).
 Identifying channel evolution after channel disturbance and corresponding ages of evolution according to a CEM is a key element of watershed restoration planning (Federal Interagency Working Group, 1998).
 The spatial relationship of CEM stage to known ongoing channel disturbances (e.g., dredging, channelization, urban development, agricultural tiling, climate change, tectonic uplift, etc.) also can be used to assess potential future stream response, including potential for slope and streambank instability.
 The CEM context also helps with prioritizing restoration activities if modification is planned and helps match problems with appropriate solutions (Federal Interagency Working Group, 1998).
 Therefore, the six-stage Channel CEM developed by Simon and Hupp (1986) was used to characterize channel condition throughout the watershed.
 General spatial and temporal trends in channel erosion and deposition were assessed by determining CEM stage at selected reaches throughout the watershed.